Puberty: Historical shift

 The average age at which the onset of puberty occurs has dropped significantly since the 1840s.
-In every decade from 1840 to 1950 there was a drop of four months in the average age of menarche among Western European females.
-In Norway, girls born in 1840 had their menarche at an average age of 17 years.
-In France, the average in 1840 was 15.3 years.
-In England, the average in 1840 was 16.5 years.
-In Japan, the decline happened later and was then more rapid: from 1945 to 1975 in Japan there was a drop of 11 months per decade.

 A 2006 study in Denmark found that puberty, as evidenced by breast development, started at an average age of 9 years and 10 months, a year earlier than when a similar study was done in 1991.
-Scientists believe the phenomenon could be linked to obesity or exposure to chemicals in the food chain, and is putting girls at greater long-term risk of breast cancer.
+Scientists believe the phenomenon could be linked to obesity or exposure to chemicals in the food chain, and is putting females at greater long-term risk of breast cancer.

 Genetic influence and environmental factors

 Various studies have found direct genetic effects to account for at least 46% of the variation of timing of puberty in well-nourished populations.
 The genetic association of timing is strongest between mothers and daughters.
 The specific genes affecting timing are not yet known.
 Among the candidates is an androgen receptor gene.

 Researchers have hypothesized that early puberty onset may be caused by certain hair care products containing estrogen or placenta, and by certain chemicals, namely phthalates, which are used in many cosmetics, toys, and plastic food containers.

-If genetic factors account for half of the variation of pubertal timing, environment factors are clearly important as well.
-One of the first observed environmental effects is that puberty occurs later in children raised at higher altitudes.
-The most important of the environmental influences is clearly nutrition, but a number of others have been identified, all which affect timing of female puberty and menarche more clearly than male puberty.